Tidworth: Education

 The Wellington Academy, a secondary school which was partly sponsored by Wellington College, opened in September 2009, replacing Castledown School.
 The academy has a sixth form college, an all-weather sports pitch, and dedicated Combined Cadet Force facilities.
 The parent unit of the CCF is 26 Royal Engineers, housed nearby at Swinton Barracks.

 The community is served by three primary schools and an infant school.

+Media

+Local news and television programmes are provided by BBC South and ITV Meridian.
+Television signals are received from the Hannington and the local relay transmitters.

+Local radio stations are BBC Radio Wiltshire on 103.5 FM, Greatest Hits Radio Salisbury on 102 FM and British Forces Broadcasting Service that provides radio programmes for His Majesty's Armed Forces in nearby Salisbury Plain on 106.8 FM.

+The local newspapers that cover the town is the Salisbury Journal and Andover Advertiser.

 Notable residents

 Duggie Fields, artist, was born in Tidworth, as was musician James Blunt in 1974.

 Owners of the South Tidworth estate and Tedworth House include John Smith (1656–1723), Speaker of the House of Commons and Chancellor of the Exchequer; Thomas Assheton Smith (1752–1828), owner of Dinorwic quarry and MP; and his son Thomas (1776–1858), cricketer, foxhunter, yacht designer and MP, who built the present house.

-Later, Tedworth House was leased to Edward Studd, father of the Studd brothers cricketers, including CT Studd who played in the match which saw the birth of The Ashes.
-It was then bought by Sir John Kelk (1816–1886), a building contractor whose public works included the Albert Memorial.